LREN-CHUV/data-tracking/README.md

 (You need to `cd data/db/` and configure alembic prior to run it.
 See: alembic.ini.)

-1. Create a schema like this: `mysql -p -e 'CREATE SCHEMA IF NOT EXISTS mri'`;
-2. Create/Upgrade the schema: `alembic upgrade head`.
+Create/Upgrade the schema: `alembic upgrade head`.

-Note: You can destroy the database like this: `mysql -p -e 'DROP SCHEMA mri'`.

 ### Import from DICOM